-1. Missing repayments/EMIs or Credit card payment – This is a major contributor to your credit score.
-So if you have missed your EMI payments in the past, it would have a negative impact.
+1. Missing repayments/EMIs or Credit card payment – This is probably the major reason why people have a poor credit score.
+If you have missed your EMI payments or Credit card dues in the past, it would have a negative impact.
 If you miss some consecutive EMIs or do so frequently, it will have more adverse impact on your score.
 This indicates two things either you face cash crunch often or are habitual defaulter – which means a risky borrower!

-2. High Utilization ratio on credit cards – Utilization ratio is ratio of your credit card balance to your credit limit on credit card.
-A higher utilization ratio is taken as negative by creditors.
+2. High Utilisation ratio on credit cards – Utilisation ratio is ratio of your credit card balance to your credit limit on credit card.
+For e.g If you have credit card line of Rs 1 Lakh and you spent Rs 10,000 in the billing cycle then your credit utilisation ratio is 10% (10,000/1,00,00).
+A higher utilisation ratio is taken as negative by creditors.
 In case you go overboard and spend more than your available credit limit, this would make even more negative impact on your credit score.